 If your insurance policy comes with an employment helpline, you may want to make use of this helpline during the furlough process.

 Do you anticipate insurance premiums increasing due to COVID-19?

 Even before the coronavirus pandemic, insurance premiums have been increasing, with the financial results of insurers mostly deteriorating in the last couple of years.
 Whilst most organisations will be unable to make a claim, the ABI still estimate the costs to insurers to be over £1bn in claims, and this is before you consider lost and reduced premiums as cover is cancelled or slimmed down.
 You should therefore budget for insurance to increase in the coming months.
 At this stage it is not possible to estimate by how much, but it is still the case that the UK has one of the most competitive insurance markets in the world, which should help keep increases down.

 If I am found to be legally liable to someone for catching coronavirus, am I covered by my insurance policy?

 It will not be possible for insurers to exclude cover under the Employers’ Liability section of any policy should you be legally liable to someone employed by you for catching coronavirus.
 Your Employers’ Liability policy will cover both defence costs and any awards made against you.
 Most insurance policies will cover you for third parties including pupils and clients for any similar legal liability claims.
-However, a number of insurers are now excluding claims brought against you for coronavirus from their Public Liability policies, and we believe the majority of insurers will follow suit.
-We strongly disagree with this stance but we are likely to have little choice but to accept this exclusion because it is going to become commonplace.
+However, most insurers have now excluded claims brought against you for coronavirus from their Public Liability policies.
+We strongly disagree with this stance but we have had little choice in accepting this exclusion as it has become commonplace.
 Insurers will not be able to exclude cover retrospectively.